 Og eigi leið þú oss í freistni, heldur frelsa oss frá illu.

 If you recognize this as the tongue of Björk, you’re correct: it’s modern Icelandic.
 Iceland was colonized by the Norwegian Vikings around the time of the eighth and ninth-century Danish raids on eastern England.
-I could have given you an excerpt from modern Norwegian instead, but what’s interesting about Icelandic is the language hasn’t changed all that much over the past millennium.
-You can make out many of the same words in an Old Icelandic version of the same text (or Old Norse as the language of the Vikings is called), dated from around 1000:
+I could have given you an excerpt from modern Norwegian, but what’s interesting about Icelandic is the language hasn’t changed all that much over the past millennium.
+You can make out many of the same words in an Old Icelandic version of this text (or Old Norse as the language of the Vikings is called), dated from around 1000:

 Faþer vár es ert a himnom, verði nafn þitt hæilagt.